Lamitan: Establishment

-On December 27, 1973, His Excellency President Ferdinand E. Marcos signed Presidential Decree No. 356, which established Basilan Province out of Basilan City and included three municipalities: Lamitan, Isabela and Maluso.
+On December 27, 1973, President Ferdinand E. Marcos signed the Presidential Decree No. 356, which established Basilan Province out of Basilan City and included three municipalities: Lamitan, Isabela and Maluso.
 The decree reduced Basilan City's territory to less than a square kilometer.
 On December 2, 1974, Presidential No. 593 revised 356 to increase the territory of Basilan City to nearly three square kilometers and divide the province into ten municipalities: Lamitan, Isabela, Maluso, Sumisip, Lantawan, Tuburan, Tipo-Tipo, Tapiantana, Malamawi, and Pilas.

 Col. Tomas G. Naquil, commander of the 2/1 Brigade stationed in Basilan at the time, was named the first Military Governor.
 After nearly two years, Rear Admiral Romulo Espaldon, commander of the South West Command (SOWESCOM), took over as Military Governor, but the affairs of government were managed by a military caretaker, Col. Florencio E. Magsino, who was succeeded by Col. Alfeo Rillera, all Brigade Commanders.
-This was the situation before His Excellency President Marcos appointed Hon.
-Asan Camlian, the then-vice governor, was appointed Governor of Basilan Province.
+This was the situation before President Marcos appointed Hon.
+Asan Camlian, the then-vice governor, to Governor of Basilan Province.

-Basilan City was disbanded on December 11, 1975, by virtue of the Presidential Decree No. 840 reduced the number of municipalities of Basilan Province from ten to seven, removing Tapiantana, Pilas, and Malamawi.
+Basilan City was disbanded on December 11, 1975, by virtue of the Presidential Decree No. 840, which reduced the number of municipalities of Basilan Province from ten to seven, removing Tapiantana, Pilas, and Malamawi.
 Pedro C. Pamaran, a member of the provincial board was appointed in 1975, as Municipal Mayor of Lamitan.
-Furigay succeeded Pamaran in 1980.
-Wilfredo C. Furigay was considered the first elected mayor of the municipality of Lamitan.
+Wilfredo C. Furigay succeeded Pamaran in 1980.
+Furigay was considered the first elected mayor of the municipality of Lamitan.

 In 1986, during the EDSA Revolution, Ramon F. Garcia Jr. was appointed as Mayor during the interim government.
 By 1988, Wilfredo C. Furigay had taken the position of mayor by way of election and was succeeded by Inocente J. Ramos in 1995 for three consecutive terms.